kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

-This KEP proposes a complementary field to LabelSelector named `MatchLabelKeys` in `TopologySpreadConstraint` which represent a set of label keys only. kube-apiserver will use those keys to look up label values from the incoming pod and those labels are merged to `LabelSelector`. kube-scheduler will also look up the label values from the pod and check if those labels are included in `LabelSelector`.
-If not, kube-scheduler will take those labels and AND with `LabelSelector` to identify the group of existing pods over which the spreading skew will be calculated.
+This KEP proposes a complementary field to LabelSelector named `MatchLabelKeys` in `TopologySpreadConstraint` which represent a set of label keys only. kube-apiserver will use those keys to look up label values from the incoming pod and those key-value labels are ANDed with `LabelSelector` to identify the group of existing pods over which the spreading skew will be calculated. kube-scheduler will also handle it if the cluster-level default constraints have the one with `MatchLabelKeys`.

 The main case that this new way for identifying pods will enable is constraining skew spreading calculation to happen at the revision level in Deployments during